-Quote for Today: Iain M. Banks
+Quote for Today: Parker Palmer

 “Yes, excuses,” he said, with what Erens thought might just have been a trace of bitterness.
 “I strongly suspect the things people believe in are usually just what they instinctively …